abdulbaqui/file-handling-backend/readme.md

 ```bash
   (venv) ..\file-handling-backend\venv\Scripts>
 ```
 Now as you have sucessfully activated your virtual environment lets move toward installing dependencies.
-Now run the following bash command in your activated envirnment this will install your project dependencies.
+Now run the following bash command in your activated environment this will install your project dependencies.

 Navigate to file-handling-backend directory
 ```bash